 - For multi-day trips that include visits to Trinidad, then read more here.

 The quickest way to go to Trinidad from Varadero is to take a pre-arranged transfer.
 They’ll pick you (and your luggage) up from either your hotel or casa particular and drop you at your hotel or casa particular in Trinidad.
+The best way?
+Take a private driver from Daytrip, and go sightseeing along the way!

-2. Take a Day Trip from Varadero to Trinidad
+1. Take a Day Trip from Varadero to Trinidad

 If your time in Varadero is limited and you just want to visit Trinidad for the day, then you can take a day trip to Trinidad from Varadero.
 This also combines a visit to Cienfuegos AND Santa Clara and it’s a fabulous use of time.
 The easiest way to do this is to prebook – you’ll get an air-conditioned car that picks you up from your Varadero accommodation and takes you to the main tourist areas in Trinidad, as well as Cienfuegos AND Santa Clara too.
 There are more details about what you’ll see here.
 You can also book this trip and cancel up to 3 days before travel in case of issues.